Revealing charge-tunneling processes between a quantum dot and a superconducting island through gate sensing

 Journal Article (2019)

-Jasper van Veen (TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - QRD/Kouwenhoven Lab)
+Jasper Van Veen (TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - QRD/Kouwenhoven Lab)

-D. De Jong (Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre, TU Delft - QRD/Kouwenhoven Lab)
+Damaz De Jong (Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre, TU Delft - QRD/Kouwenhoven Lab)

-L. Han (Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre, TU Delft - QRD/Kouwenhoven Lab)
+Lin Han (Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre, TU Delft - QRD/Kouwenhoven Lab)

-C.G.
-Prosko (Kavli institute of nanoscience Delft, TU Delft - QRD/Kouwenhoven Lab, TU Delft - QuTech Advanced Research Centre)
+Christian Prosko (Kavli institute of nanoscience Delft, TU Delft - QRD/Kouwenhoven Lab, TU Delft - QuTech Advanced Research Centre)

-P. Krogstrup (University of Copenhagen)
+Peter Krogstrup (University of Copenhagen)

-J. D. Watson (Microsoft Quantum Lab Delft, TU Delft - QRD/Kouwenhoven Lab)
+John D. Watson (Microsoft Quantum Lab Delft, TU Delft - QRD/Kouwenhoven Lab)

-Leo Kouwenhoven (TU Delft - QN/Kouwenhoven Lab, Kavli institute of nanoscience Delft, TU Delft - QRD/Kouwenhoven Lab, Microsoft Quantum Lab Delft, TU Delft - QuTech Advanced Research Centre)
+Leo P. Kouwenhoven (TU Delft - QN/Kouwenhoven Lab, Kavli institute of nanoscience Delft, TU Delft - QRD/Kouwenhoven Lab, Microsoft Quantum Lab Delft, TU Delft - QuTech Advanced Research Centre)

-W Pfaff (Microsoft Quantum Lab Delft, TU Delft - QRD/Kouwenhoven Lab)
+Wolfgang Pfaff (Microsoft Quantum Lab Delft, TU Delft - QRD/Kouwenhoven Lab)

 Research Group